nahueespinosa/dotfiles/README.md

 ~/.dotfiles/install
 ```

-Make `zsh` you default shell if you haven't already:
+Make `zsh` your default shell if you haven't already:

 ```bash
 chsh -s $(which zsh)